 Customization of Answers Based upon Personalization

 Search Results could be customized to a particular user, based on their specified preferences or search history.
 Similarly to answer box results being triggered by conventional search methods, an answer box may be “selected using the customized search results can also be customized to a particular user.”

 Pre-Annotation of Associated Answer-Box Topics

 The search results may be analyzed for answer box topics, by looking to see if any topics are associated with search results.
 The patent tells us that, “Example answer box topics that a search system could support include sports, sports teams, sports players, television shows, movies, celebrities, weather, and finance.”

 Multiple Answer Box Topic

 It’s possible that the search engine might identify answer box topics that are associated with more than one of the search results.
 The one matching the highest ranking search result, associated with an answer box topic may be selected to be displayed.
 That could be based on “the number of search results associated with the answer box topic.”So, if the first answer box topic is associated with one search result, and the second is associated with two search results, the search system might choose the second result because “it is associated with more search results than the first answer box topic.”

 Answer Box Results Precursors

-The patent defines and describes what an Answer Box Precurser is, by telling us that it may include “formatting information or content or both, such as a template or a script, to which particular values are added, or code that obtains particular values when executed.
+The patent defines and describes what an Answer Box Results Precursor is, by telling us that it may include “formatting information or content or both, such as a template or a script, to which particular values are added, or code that obtains particular values when executed.
 An answer box precursor may include a multimedia object, e.g., a digital image or video.”